Must-See Spots Are: Las Vegas Strip Walking Tour

 The journey kicks off at the luxurious Palazzo Resort Casino, where your guide will take you through a space resembling a calm, Italian-inspired palace.
 Here, you’ll see a bronze wishing tree and acrylic birds hanging from the ceiling, setting a tone of understated elegance.
 It’s a good first stop because it offers a quiet, opulent ambiance contrasting with the lively Strip.

 From there, your guide will point out interesting features like a 125-year-old gondola, a giant Love sign, and a shopping center with themed restaurants.
-The atmosphere is luxe but without the overwhelming crowds, perfect for those who enjoy a touch of sophistication early in their walk.
+The atmosphere is luxe but without the overwhelming crowds, great for those who enjoy a touch of sophistication early in their walk.

 Venetian Canals and Italian Flair